-- Atrial fibrillation (A-fib) is a type of cardiac arrhythmia, or irregular heartbeat.
+- Atrial fibrillation is a type of irregular heartbeat that raises your risk of blood clots.

 - shortness of breath

 Even if you don’t have noticeable symptoms, AFib can still increase your chance of blood clots in the upper heart chambers.
 If a blood clot forms, it can travel throughout your body.
 Your symptoms depend on where the blood clot gets lodged after it breaks off.
 The most common complication of blood clots in the heart related to AFib is stroke.
 Blood clots usually form in the left atrium.
 If they break off, they will move into the left ventricle and then into the arterial circulation.
 The anatomy of your arterial system places your brain in a direct path downstream where the clots can easily lodge.

 If a blood clot blocks the flow of blood to your brain, it causes a stroke.
 Symptoms may include:

 - numbness or paralysis on one side of your body

 - trouble walking or coordinating your movements